 While Google updates their results many times each day, from time to time they unveil a major algorithm change.
 The most recent change, code-named “Penguin”, occurred on April 24 and it caused some major changes in the search results.
 The main story that you’ll read about (in articles such as this one from Search Engine Land) is that Penguin has hit small businesses very hard.
 While that may be true, the great thing is that search results are a zero-sum game; if some sites are going down, then others must be going up.

 Penguin primarily knocked down sites that were using shady means to climb higher such as illicit links, over-optimized titles, etc. By following safe practices, as we do, you’re relatively safe from changes like this.
 In fact, as Google has continued to tweak Penguin over the last few weeks, most of our clients are seeing more traffic as a result.
-For example, here is a traffic report from a local business that we work with; the red arrow shows the date of the main Penguin update:

 If you’ve been hit by Penguin, what are some things you can do to recover?